cyaneous/homebridge-lutron-radiora3/README.md

 # LutronRadioRA3

-This plugin adds RadioRA 3 support to HomeBridge/HomeKit.
+This plugin adds RadioRA 3 support to HomeBridge.

 It currently supports: